alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/when-you-can-use-trade-preferences.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You can pay less or no duty if you use trade preferences to import or export certain goods.
+You can pay less or no duty when you import or export goods, if there's a trade preference agreement with the country you’re trading with.

 Check the [Trade Tariff](https://govuk-import-export.herokuapp.com/start/trade-tariff.html) to find out if there’s a trade preference agreement with the country you’re trading with.